blackheaven/WeakAndUselessHaskellForNothing/README.md

 ```

-*Type families* allow us to do operations on types, such as comparisons, called *pattern matching*.
+*Closed type families* allow us to do operations on types, such as comparisons, called *pattern matching*.
 Here is an implementation of the ``Boolean`` operator ``And``:
 ```haskell
 data True